Employment law and the Acas Code of Practice on disciplinary and grievance procedures still apply during the covid-19 (coronavirus) pandemic.

 The Acas Code of Practice on disciplinary and grievance procedures means that disciplinary and grievance procedures must always be fair and reasonable.

-During the coronavirus pandemic, they must also be carried out in a way that follows public health guidelines around social distancing and the closure or phased re-opening of certain workplaces.
+During the covid pandemic, they must also be carried out in a way that follows public health guidelines.

 It may be helpful for employers to consider their overall policy on how they handle disciplinary and grievance procedures during the pandemic.
 Many organisations and employees will be facing additional pressures and there may be practical challenges to holding meetings.
 But procedures must still be taken forward without unreasonable delay.